Rugby autumn internationals 2018 live on TV: full fixture list and channel coverage guide

 England v Japan kick-off at 3pm live on Sky Sports Main Event / Sky Sports Action & NOW TV from Twickenham, London – Click here to win hospitality tickets to the match

-Scotland v South Africa kick-off at 5.20pm live on BBC1 from Murrayfield, Edinburgh
+Scotland v South Africa kick-off at 5.20pm live on BBC1 and BT Sport from Murrayfield, Edinburgh

 Ireland v New Zealand kick-off at 7pm live on Channel 4 from Aviva Stadium, Dublin